• Skip to content

 Written Warning – The second step is a written warning.
 This step is more formal.
 A written warning is a document that outlines the issues with the employee.

-Suspension – The third step is suspension and asking the employee to write a plan for improving.
+Suspension – The third step is suspension and asking the employee to write a plan for improvement.
 The goal of this step is to give the employee an opportunity to reflect on their job and think about what they could do to improve.

 Some employees simply quit at this step.

-Termination – The last step to the process is termination.
+Termination – The last step in the process is termination.
 However, managers who go through the three prior steps can rest assured that they have done everything in their power to make the employment arrangement work.

 It Is Still Not Easy To Fire Someone

 The first employee I had to fire was a single mom with two kids.
-Even though the termination was justified, it was heart wrenching.
+Even though the termination was justified, it was heart-wrenching.

 Most of us are going to lose a little sleep when we make the difficult decision of letting an employee go.